List of Calderón's plays in English translation: 1800s: the Spanish Shakespeare

 At the beginning of the 19th century, international interest in Calderón was resurrected by August Schlegel, and English translation resumed.
 Now, Calderón was more often seen as a philosophical, literary, or religious — rather than a popular — dramatist.
-The two giants of 19th-century Calderón translation exhibit opposing approaches to the "Spanish Shakepeare".
+The two giants of 19th-century Calderón translation exhibit opposing approaches to the "Spanish Shakespeare".
 Edward Fitzgerald, turning Calderón into a pseudo-Elizabethan, states:

 I do not believe an exact translation of this poet can be very successful… I have, while faithfully trying to retain what was fine and efficient, sunk, reduced, altered, and replaced, much that seemed not…

 Denis Florence MacCarthy exhibiting a more formal "bardolotry" writes:

 All the forms of verse have been preserved; while the closeness of the translation may be inferred from the fact, that not only the whole play but every speech and fragment of a speech are represented in English in the exact number of lines of the original, without the sacrifice, it is to be hoped, of one important idea.

 It might be said that Fitzgerald's translations were quite English, but not Calderón; while Mac-Carthy's were Calderón, but not quite English.